-In Sitecore, marketers can add up to 5 elements to automation campaigns:
+Sitecore Marketing Automation allows marketers to add up to 5 elements to campaigns:

 The Start and End elements bookend campaigns.
 For instance, Start indicates the beginning of the campaign i.e. the place contacts are enrolled into, and End, is where some contacts are placed when the campaign ends.

 In Sitecore Marketing Automation, Marketing actions allow marketers to make several changes to a contact based on their journey.
 These can include:

 - Adding a contact to a list

 Profile values assigned to Profile Keys can be changed when this element is reached in a Sitecore marketing automation campaign.

 The Change behaviour profile value option adjusts contacts’ profile key values.